This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Which electric car has the longest real-world range?"

-Lucid Motors emerges as the electric car brand most frequently associated with the longest real-world range across AI models, driven by its consistent high visibility and implied focus on range performance.
+Lucid Motors emerges as the leading electric car brand for real-world range across most AI models due to its consistently high visibility share and implied performance focus.

 deepseek